stonepros/stone/doc/stoneadm/install.rst

 Adding additional MONs
 ======================

-A typical Ceph cluster has three or five monitor daemons spread across different hosts.
+A typical Stone cluster has three or five monitor daemons spread across different hosts.
 We recommend deploying five monitors if there are five or more nodes in your cluster.